-Disclaimer: The pictures in this post are my original photos from Burning Man 2012, they were taken with a super low-end digital camera because back then I didn't know s#%* about photography.
+Disclaimer: The pictures in this post are my original photos from Burning Man 2012.
 They are not great, but they are the real deal.

 In 2012 I decided to embark on the ultimate solo trip: a week at Burning Man.
 Now when I say I was going to Burning Man solo I mean SOLO.
 I did not know a soul who was going to Black Rock City that year, and had only ever met one single person who had actually been to the famous counter-culture event in Nevada.

 Did I let that stop me?
 Hell no!
 I wanted to go to Burning Man!
 Black Rock City had been calling my name for years, and I finally had the time and money to get there.

 I did ask a few close friends if they would be interested, and they all said no instantly.
 Black Rock City’s harsh desert heat, dust storms, and reputation for naked, drug-munching hippies was enough to scare off basically everyone I knew back then.

 So I was going to Burning Man solo

 That meant I was going to Burning Man alone.
 At the time, Burning Man’s internet forum, eplaya, was the main source of first-hand information if you had no personal sources to turn to, so I read it.
 All of it.
 I’m quite sure I read every single page of the eplaya forums over the course of several months.
 (Nowadays I recommend the Burning Man reddit page for solid information).

 I made lists.
 I began purchasing playa gear such as goggles and dust masks.
 I planned out shelf stable food so I didn’t have to rely on a cooler system (they can be VERY tricky out there!)